ruby/debug/docs/remote_debugging.md

 If you don't want to stop the program when `require 'debug/open'` is executed, you can instead use `require 'debug/open_nonstop'`.

+> **Note**
-**Please do not leave these requires in your program as they will allow other people to connect to it.**
+> Please do not leave these requires in your program as they will allow other people to connect to it.

 ## `DEBUGGER__.open`